Tanaka v. London Drugs Limited: Store Not Liable for Customer-on-Customer Assault

 On this last point, the plaintiff argued at trial that London Drugs did assume a duty to detain John Doe #1.
 Another customer at the store that day said in a written statement to the Vancouver Police Department that “an unnamed London Drugs employee had told him to take John Doe #1 outside.”
 Unfortunately, this customer never testified at trial himself.
 None of the London Drugs employees who did testify could recall every telling the customer to detain or remove John Doe #1.
 The statement to the police itself was therefore deemed inadmissible hearsay by the trial judge.

-Contact Preszler Law in B.C.
+Contact Preszler Injury Lawyers in B.C.
 Today if You are Thinking About Filing a Personal Injury Lawsuit

 Cases like this illustrate the critical importance of conducting a full and complete investigation before filing a lawsuit.
 It is essential to identify all of the potential witnesses–and in this case, all of the defendants–beforehand.
 As the judge in this case noted, “The plaintiff has had 16 years to identify the defendants John Doe #1 and Jane Doe #2, and had not done so by the time of trial.”
 This, among other things, effectively doomed his personal injury claim.